anand434/Minor-Project/Dataset Visulisation/readme.txt

 3. run the src file
 	linux / mac : python3 src.py
 	windows : python src.py
-4. Or simply open the  " .ipynb"  in juypter notebook
+4. Or simply open the jupyter notebook in the directory.